Configure free gas networks

 In public networks, the account submitting the transaction pays the transaction cost, in Ether.
 The miner (or validator in PoA networks) that includes the transaction in a block receives transaction cost.

 In many private networks, network participants run the validators and do not require gas as an incentive.
-Networks no require gas as an incentive usually configure the gas price to be zero (that is, make the gas free).
+Networks that don't require gas as an incentive usually configure the gas price to be zero (that is, free gas).
 Some private networks might allocate Ether and use a non-zero gas price to limit resource use.

 We use the term free gas network to refer to a network with a gas price of zero.
 A network with a gas price of zero is also known as a zero gas network or no gas network.

 Some pre-crafted transactions require the deployment account to have gas available.
 For example, the transaction that creates the smart contract in EIP-1820.

 In a free gas network, transactions still use gas but the gas price is zero, meaning the transaction cost is zero.
 Transaction cost = gas used * 0 (the gas price).

 When gas is free, limiting block and contract sizes is less important.
 In free gas networks, we increase the block size limit and set the contract size limit to the maximum value.